-Listed below are the fees for 2013, correct as at 14 September 2012.
+Listed below are the 2014 TAFE NSW fees which are correct as at 23 October 2013.
 Please check the TAFE NSW website or ask at your college to confirm that these rates have not changed.

 Fees for enrolments of one semester or less

 Eligibility for access to Government Subsidised training in TAFE NSW

 To be eligible to access government subsidised training in TAFE NSW you must be an Australian citizen or meet the criteria of being an Australian permanent resident, a New Zealand citizen or Permanent Humanitarian visa holder.

 You must also have a NSW residential address or be employed within NSW to be eligible to access government subsidised training places in TAFE NSW.